 Her office is 4.9 miles from here, in a yellow-shingled Victorian where downtown turns residential.
 It reminds me of a house I visited five times when I was attending Harvard, my roommate Charlie's family's home, which was a ten to twelve-minute walk from our dormitory.
 Charlie and I once slurped down spaghetti carbonara at the "farmer's table" in the "country kitchen."
 On another occasion, people around the table viciously snickered when I experienced a "brain hiccup" and called the soup chanterelle instead of bouillabaisse.

 The nervousness subsided considerably in Dr. Brown-Jonas's office.
-You wait in a living room area with a window that "looks out on" the porch.
+You wait in a living room area with a window "looking out on" the porch.
 She opens the door and greets you with a smile.
 Her office looks like her: bohemian, classy but "arty."
 She has dangling earrings and dangling plants.
 The scarf on her neck resembles the tapestry on the wall.
 You sit in a corduroy chair and she sits in its twin with a notepad on her lap.
 She has oval glasses and hair even curlier than yours.
 She smiles and waits for you to speak.

 CHRISTOS: I feel like I should have been more open last time.

 C: I worked for the CIA.
 I see no reason why I can't tell you that.

 C: Correct.
 I was an operations officer in the Clandestine Services.
 That's what I did with my life.